Mic92/vmsh/EVALUATION.md

 # Run the evaluation

-Note if a Eurosys reviewer, we like to invite you to run the evaluation on our machines.
-Please send your ssh key to the paper author email address to obtain ssh access.  f you run into problems you can write join the IRC channel #vmsh on libera for a live chat (there is also a webchat version at https://web.libera.chat/) or write an email for further questions.
+Note if you are a Eurosys reviewer, we like to invite you to run the evaluation on our machines.
+Please send your ssh key to the paper author email address to obtain ssh access.
+If you run into problems you can write join the IRC channel #vmsh on libera for a live chat (there is also a webchat version at https://web.libera.chat/) or write an email for further questions.